socialawy/MetaStripper/README.md

 This project is distributed under the MIT License.
 Users are free to modify, distribute, and use MetaStripper for personal or commercial purposes under the MIT License.
 See LICENSE for details.

 ## Contact
-For questions or support, contact socialawy at Twitter" @ahmed_f
+For questions or support, contact socialawy at Twitter: @ahmed_f